-If a day tour to the Bay of Islands doesn’t feel like longer enough and you have more time to spare, you can choose the three day Bay of Islands Explorer version instead.
+If a day tour to the Bay of Islands doesn’t feel like long enough and you have more time to spare, you can choose the three day Bay of Islands Explorer version instead.
 Sunbathe looking out to the turquoise blue sea dotted with islands and coves with sandy beaches.

 Whether you do it in a day or three, the Bay of Islands is easily accessible from Auckland and must-do for your visit to the area.

 Tongariro National Park on the North Island in New Zealand is one of the most beautiful parks in the country.
-Most people don’t imagine its doable from the city of Auckland, but on a Tongariro Crossing 3 day Explorer, it is.
+Most people don’t imagine it’s doable from the city of Auckland, but it is!

 With more than a million visitors a year, Tongariro is New Zealand’s most visited national park.
 Hiking or skiing, the park offers many activities and undoubtedly some of the most beautiful landscapes in New Zealand.

 The Tongariro walk is a thrilling eight hour adventure over an active volcanic landscape and past the famous Emerald Lakes.
 After a night at the Chateau Tongariro, your guide will collect you to start your full day walk past Mt Ngauruhoe and over Mt Tongariro.
 Views include volcanic rocks, mountain springs and steaming craters – a New Zealand adventure quite unlike anywhere else.

 If you would prefer to go your own way, see our variety of New Zealand motorhomes for hire – all can be picked up or returned to Auckland city.

 Hobbiton, the hobbits’ village, is one of New Zealand’s unmissable places for fans of the Lord of the Rings trilogy.